 9.2.5 Applying for Refund

-[7-28-13] For refunds under 9.2, the customer must apply for a refund on Form 3533; submit it to the postmaster; and provide the envelope, wrapper (or a part of it) showing the names and addresses of the sender and addressee, canceled postage and postal markings, or other evidence of postage and fees paid.
+[5-31-15] For refunds under 9.2,excluding postage refunds for extra service fees under 9.2.7, the customer must apply for a refund on Form 3533; submit it to the postmaster; and provide the envelope, wrapper (or a part of it) showing the names and addresses of the sender and addressee, canceled postage and postal markings, or other evidence of postage and fees paid.
 The local postmaster grants or denies refund requests under 9.2.
 Payment processing is through Accounting Service Center.
 Adverse rulings may be appealed through the postmaster to the manager, Pricing and Classification Service Center (see 608.8.0), who issues the final agency decision.
-Refunds for postage evidencing systems postage are submitted under 9.3.
+Refunds for postage evidencing systems postage, excluding postage refunds for extra service fees under 9.2.7, are submitted under 9.3.

 a.
 Refund requests must include the entire envelope or wrapper or a sufficient portion of the container showing the indicia must be included to validate that the item was never deposited with the USPS.
 Unused metered postage must not be removed from the mailpiece (including unmailed meter reply mail).

 b.
 Indicia printed on labels or tapes not adhered to wrappers or envelopes must be submitted loose and must not be stapled together or attached to any paper or other medium.
 Self-adhesive labels printed without a backing may be submitted on a plain sheet of paper.

 c.
 If a part of one indicium is printed on one envelope or card and the remaining part on one or others, the envelopes or cards must be fastened together to show that they represent one indicium.

 d.
 Refunds are allowable for indicia on metered reply envelopes only when it is obvious that an incorrect amount of postage was printed on them.